darasus/ai-blog/content/the-best-healthy-snacks-to-keep-you-going.md

   the day.
 Beans and legumes are one of the best sources of fiber that you can eat, and they’re also high in protein.
 Greek yogurt is a great option for snacking on the go, and it’s also good for the bones.
+intro: >-
+  Think about your typical work day.
+You probably spend the first few hours of it at your desk, sipping on a cup of coffee, reading emails, and maybe even taking a brief walk around the office to stretch your legs.
+Then you head back to your desk, only to dive into an afternoon filled with more reading and typing—no time for walking again.
+And by 5pm you’re ready to call it a day and head home.
+However, in that short span of time, you need to find some way to keep going through all those tasks.
+What do you do?

+  The answer is simple: Healthy snacks!
+Think about how much time you spend away from home throughout the day – whether it’s at work or school, there are plenty of opportunities for snacking.
+In fact, keeping healthy snacks around can help boost your energy when you need it most.
+Check out these top-rated healthy snacks that will keep you going all day long…
 ---

 ## KIND Bars